-Costas Psychalinos received the B.Sc. degree in Physics and the Ph.D. degree in Electronics from the University of Patras, Patras, Greece, in 1986 and 1991, respectively.
-From 1993 to 1995, he worked as Post-Doctoral Researcher with the VLSI Design Laboratory in the University of Patras.
-From 1996 to 2000, he was an Adjunct Lecturer in the Department of Computer Engineering and Informatics at the University of Patras.
-From 2000-2004 he was an Assistant Professor in the Electronics Laboratory, Department of Physics, Aristotle University of Thessaloniki, Thessaloniki, Greece.
-From 2004-2009 and 2009-2014 he was Assistant Professor and Associate Professor, respectively, and currently he is full Professor in the Electronics Laboratory, Department of Physics, University of Patras, Patras, Greece.
-His research area is in the continuous and discrete-time analog filtering, including companding filters, sampled-data filters, current amplifier filters, CCII and CFOA filters, and in the development of low-voltage active blocks for analog signal processing.
-He also serves as a member of the Editorial Board of the Analog Integrated Circuits and Signal Processing Journal and as an Associate Editor of the Circuits, Systems, and Signal Processing Journal.
+Costas Psychalinos received his B.S. degree in physics and his Ph.D. degree in electronics from the University of Patras, Patras, Greece, in 1986 and 1991, respectively.
+From 1993 to 1995, he worked as Postdoctoral Researcher with the VLSI Design Laboratory, the University of Patras.
+From 1996 to 2000, he was an Adjunct Lecturer at the Department of Computer Engineering and Informatics at the University of Patras.
+From 2000 to 2004, he was an Assistant Professor at the Electronics Laboratory, Department of Physics, Aristotle University of Thessaloniki, Thessaloniki, Greece.
+From 2004 to 2009 and from 2009 to 2014, he was an Assistant Professor and an Associate Professor, respectively, and currently he is a Full Professor at the Electronics Laboratory, Department of Physics, University of Patras, Patras, Greece.
+His research area is in the continuous and discrete-time analog filtering, including companding filters, sampled-data filters, current amplifier filters, and CCII and CFOA filters, and in the development of low-voltage active blocks for analog signal processing.
+He also serves as a member of the editorial board of the Analog Integrated Circuits and Signal Processing Journal and as an Associate Editor of the Circuits, Systems, and Signal Processing Journal.